-The General Data Protection Regulation will go into effect in all EU states in late May.
+The General Data Protection Regulation will come into effect in all EU states in late May.
 Among its clauses is the right to data portability.

-This allows individuals to acquire and use their own personal data for whatever purposes they deem expedient and in any situation where it seem fitting.
+This allows individuals to acquire and use their own personal data for whatever purposes they deem expedient and in any situation where it seems fitting.

 Moreover these individuals are free to transfer, duplicate or physically move their personal data file among IT environments without being impeded or having their security of information breached.